peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/RennaDainhart.md

 Voice Direction: she has a fairly heavy Russian accent - think Natalya from Golden Eye, soft voice though.  but still very controlled and diplomatic.

+### Brief Summary
+A skilled diplomat and the Envoy to Krakavla, known for her charisma and strategic mind.
+She carefully navigates political factions in Belford while ensuring that the city remains stable amid growing tensions.*

 ### **Visual Description:**
 A **poised and polished woman** in her **late 30s to early 40s**, always presenting herself with **an air of control and professionalism.**
 Her **hair is meticulously styled**—neither overly extravagant nor dull, reflecting **her balance of charm and restraint.**